 - As a general rule, fast ridges have spreading (opening) rates of more than 90 mm/year, the ridges that have a spreading rate of 40–90 mm/year are intermediate, while slow-spreading ridges have a rate less than 40 mm/year.

-- With the help of forces of seafloor spreading and subduction, the shape and diameter of earth remain constant, as seafloor creates new crust and subduction destroys old crust.
+- With the help of forces of seafloor spreading and subduction, the shape and diameter of the earth remain constant, as the seafloor creates new crust and subduction destroys old crust.
 Thus these two forces balance each other.

 - It proves that the ocean itself is the site of tectonic activities.